KushalRoyChowdhury/ChatBuddy/README.md

     -   Model Selection
     -   System Prompt & API Key

--   **🧠 Advanced Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations.
+-   **🧠 Advance Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations.
     -   **Permanent Memory**: Instruct the AI to `remember`, `forget`, or `update` key information for long-term recall.
 AI can also remember specific things based on context.
-    -   **Temporary Memory**: A short-term buffer that holds recent context, managed automatically by the application.
+    -   **Temporary Memory**: A short-term buffer that holds recent chats, managed automatically by the application.

 -   **🔧 Full Configurability**: Tailor the AI's behavior to your exact needs through the **Options** menu.
     -   **Custom System Prompt**: Define the AI's personality, rules, and objectives to tune its responses.